 Don’t make assumptions about how easy it is for your website users to answer the questions raised in this post.
 Conduct user testing and see for yourself.

-Use these questions in your web marketing plan and to drive design efforts.
+Use these questions in your strategic digital marketing plan and to drive design efforts.

 Read the book Don’t Make me Think by Steve Krug to make your website intuitive so users think less and do more on your site.